hongyuchen1030/COVID-19-Testing-System/README.md

-Alternatively, one can utilize the virtual environments pre-made in the zip file. \venv for Mac, \zilongvenv for Windows
+Alternatively, one can utilize the virtual environments pre-made in the zip file. \venv for Mac

 Run Instructions: